tallhamer/MapApp/README.md

 sure I have done things that would make a normal programmer want to kill themselves.
 The excessive logging helps those folks track down what crazy thing I did and fix their setup from my poor design decisions.

-The second item that the application will create upon first run is an initial settings file that will store all the connection information and global settings for the application.
-The settings can be accessed from the **Tools** menu within the application so there should be no need to access or change this file from outside of the application.
+The second item that the application will create upon first run is an initial *settings.json* file that will store all the connection information and global settings for the application.
+The settings can be accessed from the **Tools** menu within the application, so there should be no need to access or change this file from outside of the application.

 <p align="center">
 <img src="images\app_settings_1.png" width="300"/>